Sofiane Feghouli: Algeria

 On 25 May 2011, it was reported that, whilst on loan at Almeria, Feghouli met with the President of the Algerian Football Federation Mohamed Raouraoua.
 Feghouli agreed to play for Algeria and was Invited to a training camp being held in Spain for the match against Morocco.
 He was unable to attend the session, but was touched by the gesture, agreeing to be available for the Tanzania match instead.

 On 23 October 2011, the Algerian Football Federation announced that FIFA officially accepted Feghouli's request to switch allegiances from France to Algeria, and that he was eligible to represent Algeria in international competition as of that date.
 Two days later, on 25 October, Feghouli was called up by Algeria coach Vahid Halilhodžić for a pair of friendlies against Tunisia and Cameroon in November.

 On 29 February 2012, Feghouli made his debut for the Algerian national team in a 2–1 Africa Cup of Nations qualifying win against Gambia, scoring the winning goal.
 During qualification for the 2014 FIFA World Cup, he scored three goals in seven appearances for Les Fennecs.

 In the team's opening match of the 2014 World Cup, a 2–1 defeat to Belgium in Belo Horizonte, Feghouli scored with a penalty kick – Algeria's first World Cup goal in 28 years.
 He was surprisingly omitted from the 2017 African Cup Of Nations squad.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.